bengrunfeld/study-notes/interviews/discovery-interview-questions.md

 How do you decide what to test vs what not to test?
 What are the most important parts of your app that need to be tested

-How do you keep the Winow
+How do you keep the Window object clear